 NASF supports the suite of USDA Forest Service State & Private Forestry (S&PF) programs as a means to bolster America’s economy and improve environmental outcomes.
-S&PF and other programs (click here for success stories) leverage state and private investments to protect the nearly 500 million acres of non-federal forestland in the United States, which comprise most (over 60 percent) of the nation’s forestland.
+S&PF and other programs (click here for success stories) leverage state and private investments to protect the nearly 500 million acres of non-federal forestland in the United States, which comprise most (nearly two-thirds) of the nation’s forestland.
 State foresters provide a cost-effective boots-on-the-ground network to deliver federal programs and use Forest Action Plans to target resources where they are needed most.

 FOREST STEWARDSHIP PROGRAM